Nosto/wiki-docs/addons/cmp/guides/product-limit.md

 ## Products limit per page

-The module has a limit of 250 products per page.
+The module limits maximum products fetched from Nosto to 250 by default.
 This is related to the limit set for our internal cmp query.

 In case you have enabled the `Show all products` feature on our catalog page,